LiqunZhao/Neural-ordinary-differential-equations-based-Lyapunov-Barrier-Actor-Critic-NLBAC/README.md

   <b>Unicycle Environment</b>
 </p>

-**Simulated Car Following:** This environment simulates a chain of five cars following each other on a straight road.
+**Car Following:** This environment simulates a chain of five cars following each other on a straight road.
 The objective is to control the acceleration of the $4^{th}$ car to maintain a desired distance from the $3^{rd}$ car while avoiding collisions with other cars.
 The real dynamics of all cars except the $4^{th}$ one is given by:

 ```math
 \begin{array}{l} \dot{x}_{t_{k},i}= \left[ \begin{array}{c} v_{t_{k},i} \\ 0 \end{array} \right ] + \left[ \begin{array}{c} 0 \\ 1+d_i \end{array} \right ] a_{t_{k},i} \qquad \forall i \in \{1,2,3,5\}. \end{array}